Trovemaster/TROVE/docs/source/quickstart.rst

 Increasing n gives a larger basis set which will give more accurate results (and extend the energy range) at the expense of time and memory.
 Note that because of how the polyad number is defined, even increasing :math:`N`  by 1 can lead to a much larger basis.

 Another way of limiting the size of the primitive basis functions is by energy.
 The ``enercut`` keyword specifies the maximum energy a primitive basis function can have if it is to be included.
 As discussed below, the basis set is further restricted by energy in the Contraction block and so usually ``x`` is set to a large value.
-For example 40,000 (in units of wavenumbers, cm:math:`^{-1}` ).
+For example 40,000 (in units of wavenumbers, cm\ :sub:`-1`).

 Contraction Block
 -----------------